 ALTON/GODFREY ROTARY CLUB HONORS OCTOBER STUDENTS OF THE MONTH

-JORDAN MAYBERRY OF Alton High School and ALEXIS SILKWOOD of Marquette Catholic High School were honored by the Alton/Godfrey Club as STUDENTS OF THE MONTH for October at the Club’s regular meeting at the Banquet Center on October 8th.
+SHIANNE COURTNEY of Alton High School and JONATHAN H. BUNDY of Marquette Catholic High School were honored by the Alton/Godfrey Rotary Club as Students of the Month for October at the Banquet Center on October 10th.

 Get The Latest News!